 This content has been automatically translated from Ukrainian.

-Moribana (Moribana) literally translates from Japanese as "accumulated flowers", it is a style of ikebana that originated in the early 20th century.
-This is one of the two main styles of ikebana taught at the Sogetsu (Sogetsu) school, the other is Nageirebana (Nageirebana).
+Moribana (Moribana) literally translates from Japanese as "piled-up flowers," this style of ikebana emerged in the early 20th century.
+It is one of the two main styles of ikebana taught at the Sogetsu school, the other being Nageirebana.

-Creating the Moribana style was an attempt to deviate from the more formal and strict forms of ikebana that were popular until then.
-It focuses on freer and more natural material teaching, usually in a flat weight and using kenzan to hold flowers and branches.
+The creation of the Moribana style was an attempt to deviate from the more formal and rigid forms of ikebana that were popular at the time.
+It focuses on a freer and more natural arrangement of materials, usually in a flat vase and using kenzan to hold the flowers and branches.

-Moribana is often used to create landscape compositions that reproduce scenes from nature.
-It can be a simple scene with a flower and a stone, or more complex visual images such as mountains and waterfalls.
+Moribana is often used to create landscape compositions that replicate scenes from nature.
+This can be a simple scene with a flower and a stone, or more complex visual representations such as mountains and waterfalls.

-This style is considered relatively easy for ikebana beginners because it allows for freer use of materials and techniques, but at the same time it allows for the deep symbolism and aesthetics that characterize ikebana.
+This style is considered relatively easy for beginners in ikebana, as it allows for a freer use of materials and techniques, while at the same time enabling the expression of deep symbolism and aesthetics that are characteristic of ikebana.

 This post doesn't have any additions from the author yet.